IntelLabs/vdms/docs/commands/AddVideo.md

 +blob // the actual encoded video file as a blob
 ```

-Insert a video after applying an "interval" operation.
+Insert a video after applying an `interval` operation.
 The interval operation can be used to store only a part of the video (using
 the start and end parameters), and/or to reduced change the number of frames per second (using the step parameters).
 ```json